micro-community/development/docs/pages/resources.markdown

 # Resources

-A collection of third party resources to help with learning.
+A collection of third party resources to help with learning Micro.
 {: .fs-6 .fw-300 }